 One key area of driving limits is the amount of time the driver can be on duty.
 According to the FMCSA’s Hours of Service (HOS) rules, “a [property-carrying] driver may drive only during a period of 14 consecutive hours after coming on duty following 10 consecutive hours off duty.
 The driver may not drive after the end of the 14-consecutive-hour period without first taking 10 consecutive hours off duty.”

-If a driver operates past 14 hours on duty, that’s considered a critical violation of 395.3(a)(2).
+If a driver operates past 14 hours on duty, that’s considered an hours of service violation, a critical violation of 395.3(a)(2).
 For passenger-carrying drivers, the limit is 15 cumulative hours.

 Driving over 60/70 hours in 7/8 days